 You can do this if the company has a website or you can call a rep.

 Look at the coverage that is unique to the company and only offered by other insurers at a cost.

-For example, a basic policy where replacement cost comes standard is an insurer you’ll want to consider.
+For example, an insurer you'll want to consider a basic policy where replacement cost comes standard.
 Most companies offer replacement cost as an added cost.

 Are There Ways to Reduce the Cost of Homeowners Insurance?

 The biggest way to reduce the cost of your premium is to ask your insurer for discounts.

 The most important discount to get is a multi-policy discount.
 If you bundle your homeowners insurance with your auto from the same company or add on additional insurance like life insurance, you’ll get a high percentage off your premium.

 Here are the most common homeowners insurance discounts or ways to lower your premium:

 The standard deductible in the home insurance industry is usually at least $500.

 If you can afford to raise your deductible to $1,000, you may save as much as 25%.